tensorforce/tensorforce/README.rst

   us to do useful things like wrapping these calls with TensorFlow device mappings.
 - Minimal test environments are also implemented under external/environments for consistency
 - Examples moved into separate directory
+- N.b. we have not been able to test DeepMind lab yet
+- The distributed_pg_model will be deprecated.
+We want a general parallel/distributed functionality that works for as many models as possible, such as PAAC.
+- We will soon post a blog post detailing this architecture and explaining our design choices

 Road map and contributions